 You can select free icons suggested in the app.

 Or import your custom icon pack to IcoMoon service.
 The imported icons must be in SVG format.

-Download your icon pack .
+When you are done, download your icon pack .

 There is a list of words and phrases in the theme that can be translated into different languages.